 We managed to get a seat in the bar at the Atrium where there was a very soulful musician playing songs from Prince and other eighties artists, and also played the guitar and piano.
 At one point he stood on the piano to finish his set and had the entire audience cheering and singing along, the atmosphere was electric!

 10 pm – Outdoor Eighties Party

 Spice H20 is NCL’s top deck area for lounging during the day with a big screen and a water feature.
 Lots of evening music events are held out here as it is a thrilling experience to party under the stars!
 In true eighties style, the Cruise Director was dressed as Axel Rose and the other staff included Tina Turner, Michael Jackson, George Michael and Prince.
+Passengers are encouraged to dress up too and Norwegian have some great packing tips for themed nights on their website.
 We even got a rendition of how the Thriller dance should be performed from these resident experts!
 We may possibly have been the last ones standing. such was our enjoyment….

 12 pm – Nightcap

 After all that partying its back to the cabin with a bourbon as a nightcap, while checking out our journey towards the Bahamas on the map on screen in our cabin.